FAA likely to OK Boeing battery testing in days - sources

 "We need to understand what tests were done and who was certifying those tests, and again how they were verified - not just by Boeing, but by the regulator as well," NTSB Chairman Deborah Hersman said on February 8, referring to the battery and other key parts made in a long, global supply chain.

-Aboulafia estimated it would take at least four months for the 787 to be cleared to fly if the FAA approves flight tests soon.
-If flight testing approval takes longer, it could take 6-9 months before the 787 is back in the air.
+Aboulafia estimated that it would take at least four months for the 787 to get cleared to fly if the FAA approves flight tests soon.
+If flight testing approval takes longer, it could take six to nine months before the 787 is back in the sky.

+Even if the battery failures are fully explained, safety experts say that does not make the Dreamliner "1,000 percent safe."
+Plane makers and the FAA always try to reduce risk to levels that approach zero but never reach it.

+"Nothing is 100 percent safe," said John Goglia, a former NTSB board member with 40 years of experience in the industry.

-(Reporting by Tim Hepher in Berlin and Alwyn Scott in New York, with additional reporting by James Topham in Tokyo; Editing by Cynthia Osterman, Andre Grenon and Ian Geoghegan)
+(Reporting by Tim Hepher in Berlin and Alwyn Scott in New York; Editing by Cynthia Osterman and Andre Grenon)